tutacat/adb-rsync/README.md

 Rsync for ADB with PC folders, without rsync

-If you do want rsync, that is available with something like Termux running sshd and using rsync proper.
+Actual rsync is better, that is available with a terminal environment like Termux running sshd and installing rsync on the computer and terminal environment.